 - Department of Wood Science

-- Department of Woodworking Machinery and Basic Construction
+- Department of Woodworking and Fundamentals of Machine Design

 - Department of Wood Based Materials